JULIELab/clinical_rest_service/README.md

 * Only external dependency are model files, no need for database etc.

 ## Java packages
-* *restservice* package contains classes for starting/running REST server + *EncodingUtils* for encoding conversion
+* *restservice* contains classes for starting/running REST server + *EncodingUtils* for encoding conversion
-* *annotation* package contains UIMA wrapping and configuration classes; *AnalysisEngineConfiguration* could be extended to read a JSON (or whatever) file if different pipeline versions are to be deployed
+* *annotation* contains UIMA wrapping and configuration classes/packages
+* *annotation.configuration* contains classes for describing the components used in a UIMA pipeline
-* *pipelines* package contains wrappers for UIMA pipelines as a preparation for possible multi-threading
+* *annotation.pipelines* contains wrappers for UIMA pipelines as a preparation for possible multi-threading